Series Bright Minds

 Born Sarah Breedlove near Delta, Louisiana, in 1867, Madam C. J. Walker was an entrepreneur, philanthropist, and political and social activist.
 She is recorded as the first female self-made millionaire in America.
 Among her many accomplishments, she invented a Black hair care ...

-By Aaron Talley, Illustrated by Subi Bosa
+By Aaron Talley, Illustrated By Subi Bosa

 RI Racialized Identities